 - Other circumstances (e.g., emergency, natural disaster, trauma, personal or family crisis) that directly compromised a student’s ability to learn.

 The board delegates to the superintendent or his/her designee discretion to grant a waiver of a maximum of two elective credits required for graduation.
 A student’s parent/guardian or an adult student must file Bellingham Public School’s Application for Waiver of High School Graduation Credits (Form 2418F) with the superintendent’s office no later than thirty days prior to the student’s scheduled graduation date.
-In order to graduate, students granted a waiver must earn twenty-eight required subject credits (four English, three math, three science, three social studies, two world history, two art, three health and fitness, one and a half career and technical education) which may be by satisfactory demonstration of competence as provided by WAC 180-51-050.
+In order to graduate, students granted a waiver must earn thirty required subject credits (four English, three math, three science, three social studies, two world history, two art, three health and Fitness, one and a half career and technical education) which may be by satisfactory demonstration of competence as provided by WAC 180-51-050.